Glen Canyon: Natural resources for tool-making

 "Stone tool manufacturing appears to have been an important industry for the entire Glen Canyon region, perhaps one of the major reasons for occupation".
 Cryptocrystalline rocks fill the Pleistocene gravel beds on the Carmel platforms.
 Scattered lithic tools and materials indicate workshops of various sizes.
 There is a lack of siliceous material in the highlands, but tools are found there made from the gravel beds in the river.

 There are very few ground stone artifacts, such as manos, metates, and scrapers, found in the main canyon, since these tools are mainly found in the highlands.
 In the main canyon, a large number of chipped implements, ranging from small arrowheads to large knives, are found.
 Finished tools, and possibly blanks taken to the mesa, were probably used for trade.

 Archaeology

-Around 1956, archaeologists and biologists from the University of Utah and the Museum of Northern Arizona, using National Park research grants, planned an emergency excavation of Lower Glen Canyon, which was soon to be flooded by the new Glen Canyon Dam.
+Around 1956, archaeologists and biologists from the University of Utah and the Museum of Northern Arizona including Gene Field Foster, using National Park research grants, planned an emergency survey of Glen Canyon, which was soon to be flooded by the new Glen Canyon Dam.
 Between 1958 and 1960, four investigative phases, combined with other surveys prior to 1957, discovered 250 archaeological sites within the canyon.
 The Lower Glen Canyon survey was completed in 1958.